Charitable Proceeds Project | The California Community Foundation + MusiCares® Fire Relief Effort

 GREATER THAN BEFORE.

 Things We Lost In The Fire documents the humanity of the individuals and families affected by the devastating fires in the Pacific Palisades and Malibu areas.
-Through a blend of photography and poignant personal quotes from survivors, and from thought leaders and public figures known for their messages of hope and strength, this project highlights the trauma, resilience, and strength of these communities, culminating in a photography book and photographic exhibition designed to raise funds, awareness, and inspire hope for rebuilding.
+Through a blend of photography and poignant personal quotes from survivors, thought leaders and public figures known for their messages of hope and strength, this project highlights the trauma, resilience, and strength of these communities, culminating in a photography book and photographic exhibition designed to raise funds, awareness, and inspire hope for rebuilding.

 As the world turned its attention to the California wildfires in January 2025, this initiative serves as an artistic platform to focus on our shared humanity, connecting us through the discovery of the things we as people truly value most, those precious aspects of life that become even more apparent in times of trauma and loss.